 We know that we can all need extra help at some point in our lives and this isn't always permanent.
-Age, bereavement, divorce, redundancy, or post hospital recovery can all impact everyday situations.
+Age, bereavement, divorce, redundancy, or post hospital recovery can all affect everyday situations.

-- ensure it's easy to notify us and provide the relevant information quickly and efficiently - promote Tell Us Once services which will help lighten the load - provide a dedicated online form for a simple way of notifying us of a customer passing away at a time that suits them - offer a variety of channels to make it easy and accessible to get in touch with us - be aware of the impact on the customer and treat them sensitively - make the customer aware they will be supported temporarily and check in with them after a year to see if they still require our support or have more additional needs.
+- ensure it's easy to notify us and provide the relevant information quickly and efficiently - promote Tell Us Once services which will help lighten the load - provide a dedicated online form for a simple way of notifying us of a customer passing away at a time that suits them - offer a variety of channels to make it easy and accessible to get in touch with us - be aware of the impact on the customer and treat them sensitively - make the customer aware they will be supported temporarily and check in with them after a year to see if they still require our support or have more additional needs - help customers to get support such as a Power of Attorney.